RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: Conclusion

 \section{Conclusion}

 In this paper, we evaluate and enhance the robustness of VLA models under multi-modal uncertainties.
-We evalute mainstream VLAs against 17 perturbations across four modalities, showing that actions are the most fragile, existing visual-robust VLAs fail to generalize beyond vision, and $\pi_0$ the most robust backbone with a diffusion-based action head.
+We evalute mainstream VLAs against 17 perturbations across four modalities, showing that actions are the most fragile, existing visual-robust VLAs fail to generalize beyond vision, and $\pi_0$ the most robust backbone.
 Building on these insights, we propose RobustVLA, a unified framework against input and output perturbations.
 For output robustness, we perform offline optimization against worst-case action noise that maximizes flow mismatch.
 For input robustness, we enforce consistent actions across semantically equivalent inputs and automatically identify the most harmful perturbation using UCB.
-On LIBERO, RobustVLA delivers absolute gains of 12.6\% on $\pi_0$ and 10.4\% on OpenVLA across 17 perturbations, achieves 50.6x faster inference than visual-robust VLAs, and improves robustness by 10.4\% under mixed perturbations.
-In real-world tasks with limited demonstrations, RobustVLA achieves absolute gains of 65.6\% under four modalities of perturbations.
+On LIBERO, RobustVLA delivers absolute gains of 12.6\% on $\pi_0$ and 10.4\% on OpenVLA across 17 perturbations, achieves 50.6x faster inference than visual-robust BYOVLA, and improves robustness by 10.4\% under mixed perturbations.
+Real-world FR5 robot under perturbation shows our RobustVLA is highly robust with limited data, outperforming $\pi_0$ by $65.6\%$ success rate with 25 demos.
+With sufficient demos, our RobustVLA continues to maintain high robustness, achieving 30\% higher success rate than $\pi_0$.